Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Stephen E. Biegun is a corporate officer and vice president of International Governmental Affairs for Ford Motor Company.
-In this role for Ford, Mr. Biegun oversees all aspects of Ford’s international governmental relations, including trade strategy and political risk assessment.
+Stephen E. Biegun was vice president of International Governmental Affairs for Ford Motor Company through August 31, 2018 when he retired from Ford.
+In this role, Biegun oversaw all aspects of Ford’s international governmental relations, including trade strategy and political risk assessment.

-Prior to joining Ford, Mr. Biegun served as national security advisor to Senate Majority Leader, Senator Bill Frist, M.D.
-In this capacity, he provided analysis and strategic planning for the United States Senate’s consideration of foreign policy, defense and intelligence matters, and international trade agreements.
+Before joining Ford, Biegun served as national security advisor to Senate Majority Leader Bill Frist.
+In this capacity, he provided analysis and strategic planning for the U.S. Senate’s consideration of foreign policy, defense and intelligence matters, and international trade agreements.

-Prior to joining the White House staff, Mr. Biegun served for 14 years as a foreign policy advisor to members of both the House of Representatives and the United States Senate.
-During this time, he held the position of Chief of Staff of the United States Senate Committee on Foreign Relations from 1999-2000 and was the Committee’s senior professional staff member for European affairs from 1994-1998.
-In addition, Mr. Biegun served as a staff member of the United States House of Representatives Committee on Foreign Affairs for six years.
+Prior to joining the White House staff, Biegun served for 14 years as a foreign policy advisor to members of both the House of Representatives and the U.S. Senate.
+During this time, he held the position of Chief of Staff of the U.S. Senate Committee on Foreign Relations from 1999-2000 and was the Committee’s senior professional staff member for European affairs from 1994-1998.
+In addition, he served as a staff member of the U.S. House of Representatives Committee on Foreign Affairs for six years.
 In this role, he was responsible for the foreign assistance budget, trade policy, and European affairs.

-Mr. Biegun, born 1963, graduated from the University of Michigan where he studied Political Science and Russian Language.
+Born in 1963, Biegun graduated from the University of Michigan where he studied Political Science and Russian Language.
 He is a third generation Ford Motor Company employee.
 He is a member of the Council on Foreign Relations and the Aspen Strategy Group, and is a member of the boards of the US-Russia Foundation for Economic Development and the Rule of Law, the Moscow School of Politics, Freedom House, the US-Russia Business Council, the US-ASEAN Business Council and FordSollers, Ford Motor Company’s joint venture operating in the Russia Federation.